Library

 Semi-structured interviews are ideal for exploring new features.
 You have a few key questions about a feature’s ease of use, yet when someone mentions a specific pain point, you go a bit off course and ask more questions about it.

-3. Unstructured Interviews
+3. Unstructured interviews

 Here, you’re free-forming, listening, and letting users lead.
 You might have a topic in mind, but let the conversation flow naturally.